 What's happened

-China has been actively engaging in Middle East diplomacy amid ongoing tensions.
-President Xi has emphasized the importance of rule of law and cooperation, calling for peace talks between Iran and the US.
-Beijing is balancing its partnership with Iran and its relations with Gulf states, while preparing for a high-level summit later this year.
+China has avoided becoming deeply involved in the Middle East conflict, emphasizing respect for sovereignty and international law.
+Xi Jinping has called for peace talks and a cease-fire, while balancing its partnership with Iran and relations with Gulf states.
+Beijing is preparing for a summit later this year.

 What's behind the headline?